 The oblong-winged katydid Amblycorypha oblongifolia is usually green, but can also be pink or orange.
 It’s nothing to do with their gender, age or surroundings - it’s simply in their genes.
 The insects lack the green pigment but have lots of pink (or orange) pigment to make up for it.

 If the animal’s habitat is pink.
-The coralline sculipn fish artedius corallinus lives in coral reefs that are often pink in color.
-This fish is part of the same family as the funny blobfish.
+The paperfish lives in coral reefs that are often pink in color.
+Should the environment change, so do he.
+It sheds its skin every 14 days and can then change its color.

 Sea pens look more like plants than animals.
 But they are animals - they’re a kind of anthozoa.
 This word comes from the Greek for “flower animals” - isn’t that charming?
-Sea pens grow to around 6 - 8 inch (15 - 20 cm) long and have petal-like arms that they can retract.
+Sea pens grow to around 6-8 inches (15-20 cm) long and have petal-like arms that they can retract.
 They are mostly found in shallow tropical waters, where their pink color is easily seen.
 Here, they use their feet to burrow into the ground.

 - Watch now on animalfunfacts.net: